Liam-Deacon/phaseshifts/phaseshifts/doc/scripts.rst

  5. The element and oxidation of each atom in a model is guessed by reading the phase shift tag from the CLEED input file.
 For example::

-        po:  O_2-_COOH ...
+        po:  O_-2_COOH ...

-    will be interpreted as a Oxygen with a -2 oxidation state and with a unique name tag of "O_2-_COOH" to show it is in a carboxylic group.
-Note the '-' may be at the beginning or the end of the oxidation sub-string.
+    will be interpreted as a Oxygen with a -2 oxidation state and with a unique name tag of "O_-2_COOH" to show it is in a carboxylic group.
+Note the '-' must be at the beginning the oxidation sub-string.
 If no oxidation state is given then the atom is assumed to have zero charge.
  6. The muffin-tin radius of the phase shift species is guessed from lines with::

         rm:  <phase_shift> <radius>

-    However, if no value is found the radius is guessed from the ELEMENTS dictionary within :py:mod:`phaseshifts.elements` depending on the valency of the given phase shift element.
+    However, if no value is found the radius is guessed from the
+    ::code::`ELEMENTS` dictionary within :py:mod:`phaseshifts.elements`
+    depending on the valency of the given phase shift element.

 A full list of additional syntax to customise the generation of the phase shifts when using CLEED input files can be found in